New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-• Aflac does not offer long-term disability insurance, but we do have competitive short-term disability insurance plans available through worksite payroll deduction.
+• Aflac offers competitive short-term and long-term disability insurance plans available through worksite payroll deduction.

 What is long-term disability insurance?